chris-wood/draft-hendrickson-privacypass-expiration-extension/draft-hendrickson-privacypass-expiration-extension.md

 support issuing tokens with public metadata.
 However, there are no existing extensions defined to make use of these protocol extensions.

-This document defines several extensions for Privacy Pass token types with public metadata, including one for token expiration and one for geolocation.
-The use case and deployment considerations, especially with respect to the resulting privacy loss, are also discussed.
+This document describes an extension for Privacy Pass that allows tokens to encode expiration information.
+The use case and deployment considerations, especially with respect to the resulting privacy impact, are also discussed.

 # Conventions and Definitions